 A scientific study we’ve found (we talk about this in the homemade toothpaste blog post mentioned above too) recommends using a mixture of calcium carbonate, bentonite clay, baking soda, peppermint oil, and coconut oil, so this Biome one sounds like a good choice.

-If you’re looking to buy DIY toothpaste, these brands are often recommended and come in glass:
+If you’re looking to buy natural toothpaste without fluoride, these brands are recommended and come in glass: